chopinrlz/powerpass/docs/aes-cmdlet-ref.md

 This cmdlet does not output to the pipeline, it copies two files to the specified Path.
 1. .powerpass_locker
 2. .locker_key

+These files will be copied to the `Path` specified.
 ### EXAMPLE
 In this example, we backup our Locker and key to a USB drive mounted as the E: drive.
 ```powershell